vcfvct/aws-exam/azure.md

      3. CosmosBackupOperator:	Can submit a restore request in the Azure portal for a periodic backup enabled database or a container.
 Can modify the backup interval and retention in the Azure portal.
 Cannot access any data or use Data Explorer.
      4. CosmosRestoreOperator:	Can perform a restore action for an Azure Cosmos DB account with continuous backup mode.
      5. Cosmos DB Operator:	Can provision Azure Cosmos DB accounts, databases, and containers.
 Cannot access any data or use Data Explorer.
+  * The [change feed processor](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/change-feed-processor?tabs=dotnet) is part of the Azure Cosmos DB .NET V3 and Java V4 SDKs.
+There are four main components of implementing the change feed processor:
+    1. The monitored container: The monitored container has the data from which the change feed is generated.
+Any inserts and updates to the monitored container are reflected in the change feed of the container.
+    2. The lease container: The lease container acts as a state storage and coordinates processing the change feed across multiple workers.
+The lease container can be stored in the same account as the monitored container or in a separate account.
+    3. The compute instance: A compute instance hosts the change feed processor to listen for changes.
+Depending on the platform, it could be represented by a VM, a kubernetes pod, an Azure App Service instance, an actual physical machine.
+It has a unique identifier referenced as the instance name throughout this article.
+    4. The delegate: The delegate is the code that defines what you, the developer, want to do with each batch of changes that the change feed processor reads.

 * Azure SQL: managed SQL-Server, up to 100TB.
 * Managed MySQL/PostgreSQL and DMS